Who Is Isabella Guzman, Aurora Woman Who Murdered Her Mother In 2013?

 Sallinger checked back in with Guzman in early March.
 She told him at that point a hearing on how she could have more freedom in the hospital was set for March 11 but also said it had been previously postponed.

-As for the claims of assault, she said she had met with Pueblo County District Attorney George Poland.
-Guzman said he told her the way the hospital wrote the report made it difficult to pursue charges, especially given the passage of time.MORE NEWS: Stimulus Check Update: Are Relief Payments Bad For The Economy?
+As for the claims of assault, she said she had met with the Pueblo County District Attorney’s Office.
+Guzman said she was told her the way the hospital wrote the report made it difficult to pursue charges, especially given the passage of time.MORE NEWS: Gov. Polis Calls On FDA To Allow Vaccine Pooling To Boost Vaccination Numbers